winitzki/scall/README.md

 ## Roadmap for future developments

-1. Possibly, implement automatic type inference for certain solvable cases.
+1. Implement automatic type inference for certain solvable cases.
 Omit type annotations from lambdas and omit
    parentheses: `\x -> x + 1` should be sufficient for simple cases.
 Omit the type argument from curried functions if other arguments can be used to infer the type.
 List/map [ 1, 2, 3 ] (\x -> x + 1) should be sufficient.
 Just a `None` without a type should be sufficient in most cases.
 Similarly, with the do-notation, `as bind with x in p then q`